Homogeneous second-order descent framework: a fast alternative to Newton-type methods: Numerical Experiments

-\subsection{$L_2$-Regularized Logistic Regression}
+We test on a subset of CUTEst problems as benchmarking results for nonconvex optimization.
+We select the problems whose dimension of the decision variable satisfies $500 \le n \le 5000$, which gives 81 instances.
+We compare to Cubic Regularized Newton Method (\arc{}) and Newton Trust-Region Method (\newtontrst{}) on these problems.
+The \newtontrst{} uses the Steihaug-Toint conjugate gradient method when solving trust-region subproblems.
+We use the state-of-the-art Julia implementation of these two competing algorithms in \cite{dussaultScalableAdaptiveCubic2023} and the default settings therein.

+We set a termination criterion to find an iterate $\xk$ such that $\|\gk\| \le 10^{-5}$.
+The time limit is set to 200 seconds per instance.
+If an instance fails, its iteration number and solving time are set to $20,000$. \autoref{tab.perf.geocutest} present a statistical summary of the three algorithms. { In this table, $\mathcal K$ means the number of successful instances; $\overline t_{G}, \overline k_{G}$ are scaled geometric means (SGM, scaled by 1 second and 50 iterations, respectively) for time and iterations; $\overline k_{G}^f, \overline k_{G}^g$ are SGMs for function and gradient evaluations, respectively, where each Hessian-vector product is counted as two gradient evaluations.
+A closer look at the performance profiles is visualized in \autoref{fig.profile}. } Our implementation of \ahsodm{} seems to be quite robust: it has the best number of successful instances, iteration number, and running time.
+The three methods are close in function evaluations, and \newtontrst{} has the best performance in gradient evaluations. \ahsodm{} seems to use more gradient evaluations per iteration ($\overline k_G^g/\overline k_G$).
+This is perhaps due to a higher dependency on the problem dimension.

+{ Different from the convex (near-generate) case, it seems that the Lanczos method should be modified to adopt better inexactness strategies since the gap-dependent conditioning is missing in the general case (\autoref{sec.warmup}).
+We leave this improvement for future study.
+In all, the results show that our preliminary implementation of \ahsodm{} is competitive with the state-of-the-art packages \cite{dussaultScalableAdaptiveCubic2023} on CUTEst problems. }

+\subsection{$L_2$-regularized logistic regression}

 In this subsection, we provide preliminary numerical results of solving $L_2$-regularized logistic regression \eqref{eq.logistic regression}.
-We present the results of two big datasets in the LIBSVM library: \texttt{rcv1} and \texttt{news20}.
-The details of these two datasets are presented below.
+We present the results of two degenerate high-dimensional datasets in the LIBSVM library: \texttt{rcv1} and \texttt{news20}.
+We randomly start the problem from a normally distributed vector:

+so that the initial point is far away from a local solution.
+We terminate the algorithms at iterate $\xk$ when $\|\gk\| \le 10^{-8}$.

+Since the problem is convex and highly degenerate, we compare it with the inexact Regularized Newton's method.
+We use the gradient norm as regularization, i.e., the \inewton{} computes at each iteration

-We compare \ahsodm{} (\autoref{alg.gadaptive}), \pfhsodm{} (\autoref{alg.homotopy HSODM}), and an inexact Newton's method (\inewton{}).
-Due to the fact that $n$ is large and operations on the Hessian matrices may be costly, it is better to use the Krylov iterations to solve linear systems in \inewton{}, and to compute the leftmost eigenvalue in two variants of HSODM: \ahsodm{} and \pfhsodm{}.
-All methods are implemented with a backtrack line-search algorithm\footnote{The source code can be found at \texttt{https://github.com/brentian/DRSOM.jl}}.
+For simplicity we try \emph{fixed} regularization: $\sigma \in \{10^{-5},10^{-4},10^{-3}\}$.
+Due to the fact that $n$ is large and operations on the Hessian matrices may be costly, the conjugate gradient method (CG) is to solve linear systems in \inewton{}, we stop CG if the iterate satisfies